<input>: The Input (Form Input) element #

 ::: section-content When including inputs, it is an accessibility requirement to add labels alongside.
 This is needed so those who use assistive technologies can tell what the input is for.
 Also, clicking or touching a label gives focus to the label's associated form control.
 This improves the accessibility and usability for sighted users, increases the area a user can click or touch to activate the form control.
 This is especially useful (and even needed) for radio buttons and checkboxes, which are tiny.
 For more information about labels in general see Labels .

-element in the above style.
-You need to give the <input>
+<input> element in the above style.
+You need to give the <input> an

 ::: code-example [html]{.language-name}